There’s been so much written about affiliate marketing it’s easy for genuinely useful information to get lost in the noise.

 This could be for the entire site or just a given category or silo.

-But the end goal for “product review” sites is always the same – get the visitor to buy something or get them to leave.
+But the end goal for “product review” sites is always the same – get the visitor to buy something through your affiliate link or get them to leave.

 Does that provide a visitor with complete information on a topic?

-You can get around this issue by increasing your site’s topical authority by publishing lots of supporting content.
+You can get around this issue by increasing your site’s topical authority by publishing lots of supporting content besides the typical comparison pages.

 Supporting content is usually about answering questions in your niche, so focus on “how to”, “why does”, “is there”, “can I” “should I”, “x vs. y” type keywords.